carlos-pereyra/Prop17DataLabChallenge/examples/parolee_population_voting_registration_map/readme.md

 * scatter mapbox plots
 * choropeth maps

-1. How to run this example
+# 2. Execute example
+How to run this example.
 This example uses python and all the dependencies above.

 ````
 python ParolePartisanMap.py
 ````

-2. Output
+# 3. Output